W3journey/W3Jescrow/README.md

 # W3Journey Escrow - Decentralized Escrow Application

 W3Journey Escrow is an Decentralized Escrow Application built as part of the Alchemy University lesson.
-It allows users to easily customize and deploy their own Escrow contracts.
+It allows users to easily customize and deploy their own Escrow contracts on the Sepolia testnet.

 ## Technologies Used